autumn-info-442a/team-e/HW3.md

 - Reasoning for REVISION: Changed the verbiage of buttons to accurately match the application.

-57. **COMPLETE** The system should only allow users to post if they have already joined the group by only displaying the add post button to group members.
+57. **REVISED** The system should only allow users to post if they have already joined the group by only displaying the create new post button to group members.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should only be able to see the create new post button if they are logged in and have already joined the group.

+- Reasoning for REVISION: Changed the verbiage of buttons to accurately match the application.

 58. **COMPLETE** Users must be able to comment on any post in the group by clicking the comment button (comments work the same was as in the view group tab).